 Extensions are complex.
-First of all, there are hundreds of hair types to choose from depending on the look you're going for — long, short, curly, and every colour you can imagine.
+First of all, there are hundreds of hair types to choose from depending on the look you're going for — long, short, curly, and every color you can imagine.
 And if you thought picking out the right extensions was hard enough, the methods used to install them are equally unique.

 You have a few options: The sew-in method, which actually sews wefts of hair to your natural hair; clip-ins that are fastened with barrette-like attachments; micro links, which are individual extensions that are applied strand-by-strand with bead-like rings; and then there are tape-in extensions.